Last Updated on 8 July, 2021 by Veronica

 It is in a sports area, and about 15 minutes by bike from the city center.
 The campsite is very nice, well priced and well located.
 They give you a lot of tourist information and a plan to get to the center by bike and not get lost, although it is quite easy to get to.

-If you are travelling by van, we recommend it totally.
-If you don’t want to pay, you know, the Park4night app, it always has good options.
+If you are traveling by van, we recommend it totally.
+If you don’t want to pay, you know, the Park4night app, always has good options.